-• County agencies have agreed to concentrate and coordinate substantial resources in the five communities identified in the Portrait as facing the greatest human development hardships. • Shortly after the report's publication, the County Board of Supervisors voted to regulate e-cigarette use, citing the Portrait's findings on high teenage tobacco use in the county as an impetus for new limitations.

-a new funder's circle that is coordinating the efforts of foundations, hospitals, and county government with an eye towards finding projects that they can collectively throw their support behind. • Following the Portrait's recommendation to "make universal preschool a reality," the Board of Supervisors requested a cost estimate for this program.
-The Board is exploring financing options for the county's first-

-• A pilot program has begun, with the bottom-ranked census tract on the
+- County agencies have agreed to concentrate and coordinate substantial resources in the five communities identified in the Portrait as facing the greatest human development hardships. - Shortly after the report's publication, the County Board of Supervisors voted to regulate e-cigarette use, citing the Portrait's findings on high teenage tobacco use in the county as an impetus for new limitations. - The report prompted the formation of a new funder's circle that is coordinating the efforts of foundations, hospitals, and county government with an eye towards finding projects that they can collectively throw their support behind. - Following the Portrait's recommendation to "make universal preschool a reality," the Board of Supervisors requested a cost estimate for this program.
+The Board is exploring financing options for the county's first-ever universal preschool program. - A pilot program has begun, with the bottom-ranked census tract on the cess ss h